 Quick tip: go up to the outside observation deck up on the roof!
 It gives you a better vantage point to see just how big the Lagoon really is!
 Plus, drown your hair in the free conditioner BEFORE you go in…don’t rinse it off, just leave it slimy.
 I even went under a waterfall, used the conditioner again when I got out & my hair didn’t dry out at all!
 The silica is meant to be good for your skin but it certainly isn’t good for your hair!
 I hear lots of people saying their hair was a tangled mess when they came out!

-Vik – My FAVOURITE place that I visited in Iceland was the Black Sands Beach at Vik.
-The sand was jet black, there are basalt columns (and a cave!) that are really interesting to look at and the waves are like nothing I’ve ever seen before, they were HUGE and the noise was incredible.
+My FAVOURITE place that I visited in Iceland was the Black Sands Beach at Vik.
+The sand was jet black, there are basalt columns (and a cave!) that are really interesting to look at.
+The waves are like nothing I’ve ever seen before.
+They were HUGE and the noise was incredible.
 There are warnings not to go near the waves because they are THAT powerful!
-Fun Fact: If you stand on the beach and look straight forward, there is nothing but sea between that beach and the South Pole!
+If you stand on the beach and look straight forward, there is nothing but sea between that beach and Antartica!

-Solheimajokull Glacier – Not really surprising considering it’s a glacier, but this was the worst area that we encountered when it came to exploring.
-The path most of the way to the glacier was a sheet of ice, making it really hard to walk at any speed faster than a snails pace.
+Not really surprising considering it’s a glacier, but this was the worst area that we encountered when it came to exploring.
+The path most of the way to the glacier was a sheet of ice.
+Making it really hard to walk at any speed faster than a snails pace.
 If you brave the trip, it’s kinda cool to see.
-Even from afar it looks like a giant ice cube (unlike the glacier I climbed in Canada which was covered in snow and the Hintertux glacier in Austria which was actually underground!)
+Even from afar it looks like a giant ice cube.
+(Unlike the glacier I climbed in Canada which was covered in snow and the Hintertux glacier in Austria which was actually underground!)

-Skogafoss Waterfall – Just like the 2 above, I’m pairing Skogafoss and Strokkur together.
-Skogafoss is on the same route as the Solheimajokull Glacier and yet it was completely fine to visit, not a slippery path in sight!
-I even managed to climb a ridiculous amount of steps to get to the top of the waterfall, which was actually really high and by the time I got back to the bottom my legs felt like jelly!
+Skogafoss is on the same route as the Solheimajokull Glacier.
+Yet it was completely fine to visit, not a slippery path in sight!
+I even managed to climb a ridiculous amount of steps to get to the top of the waterfall.
+It was actually really high and by the time I got back to the bottom my legs felt like jelly!
 You can’t really see the waterfall from the top but it’s a pretty good view from up there!

-Strokkur Geyser (Golden Circle) – Again, not snow or ice in sight, that could be due to the crazy amount of thermal activity in this area!
-The Geyser is AMAZING to see!
+Again, no snow or ice in sight at Strokkur Geyser.
+That could be due to the crazy amount of thermal activity in this area!
+The Geyser is AMAZING to see and one of my highlights!
 The power of the water shooting out of the earth is CRAZY.
-Well worth going to see if you’ve never seen a geyser before!
-Strokkur ‘erupts’ every 8 – 10 minutes so it’s quite reliable, you can even hang around and watch it a couple of times!
+It’s well worth going to see if you’ve never seen a geyser before!
+Strokkur ‘erupts’ every 8 – 10 minutes so it’s quite reliable.
+You can even hang around and watch it a couple of times!

-My biggest concern before travelling to Iceland over Easter weekend was if places were going to be open on a ‘public holiday’ (I’ve seen gift shops shut in Europe on Sundays, even in the busy tourist season).
+My biggest concern before travelling to Iceland over Easter weekend was if places were going to be open on a ‘public holiday’.
+(I’ve seen gift shops shut in Europe on Sundays, even in the busy tourist season).
 There was nothing to worry about, plenty of places were still open!
 Wrap up warm and have a wander round, it’s a very walkable city with lots of free things to see!
-You can see the ducks at Tjörnin Lake in the city centre and enjoy a whole range of street art…just look at the size of this piece!
+You can see the ducks at Tjörnin Lake in the city centre and enjoy a whole range of street art.
+Just look at the size of this piece compared with the cars!

 Hallgrimskirkja Church is well worth visiting.
 Construction on the church started in 1945 and it was finished in 1986.
 The architecture of the church looks similar to the ballast columns you can see at Vik beach!
 If there are no services going on, go into the actual church area and look at the organ, it’s HUGE.
-Of course most people visit to go up the tower to the observation deck at the top which gives great views over the city.
+Of course most people visit to go up the tower to the observation deck at the top.
+It has great views over the city.
 Lots of the roofs of the buildings in the city are coloured which you can’t see from ground height!

 Where to eat in Reykjavik